PLANT FINDER

 Landscape Attributes

-Elephant's Ear is an open herbaceous annual with an upright spreading habit of growth.
+Elephant's Ear is an open herbaceous evergreen tropical plant with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 It has no significant negative characteristics.